Wide area of U.S. faces unusual tornado threat in January

 Several cities set records for warmth on Monday and a few more record high temperatures were expected on Tuesday, although there were more clouds overhead to moderate temperature, Bunting said.

-The high reached 74 degrees Fahrenheit in Kansas City on Monday, encouraging residents to go outside for a winter round of golf or to a park wearing shorts and flip flops.
+The high reached 74 Fahrenheit (23 Celsius) in Kansas City on Monday, encouraging residents to go outside for a winter round of golf or to a park wearing shorts and flip-flops.

-“The tornado and damaging wind threat will continue well after dark tonight,” Bunting said, adding that people should be aware of the weather and be monitoring media reports.
+“The tornado and damaging wind threat will continue well after dark tonight,” Bunting said, adding that people should be aware of the weather and monitor media reports.

 Tornadoes are most dangerous after dark when residents are sometimes unable to see the approaching storm in time to take cover.

-Reporting By Greg McCune; Additional reporting by Suzi Parker in Little Rock and Kevin Murphy in Kansas City; Editing by Leslie Gevirtz
+Reporting by Greg McCune; Additional reporting by Suzi Parker in Little Rock and Kevin Murphy in Kansas City; Editing by Leslie Gevirtz and Lisa Shumaker